we-make-websites/wmw-coding-guidelines/css/README.md

 # CSS Guidelines

-## styelint & NPM
+## stylelint & NPM

-There is an NPM module available to import our CSS guidelines rules into stylelint.
-Simply use `yarn add @we-make-websites/stylelint-config` to install.
+There is an NPM module available to import our CSS guidelines into stylelint.
+Simply use `yarn add @we-make-websites/stylelint-config` to install (Frame 3 already includes this package).

 Visit [@we-make-websites/stylelint-config](https://www.npmjs.com/package/@we-make-websites/stylelint-config) or the [repo](https://github.com/we-make-websites/stylelint-config) for more information.